lykmapipo/irina/README.md

 ```

-## Sending Email
+## Sending Notifications
-The default implementation of `irina` to send email is `noop`.
-This is because there are different use case(s) when it come on sending email notification.
+The default implementation of `irina` to send notifications is `noop`.
+This is because there are different use case(s) when it come on sending notifications.

-Due to that reason, `irina` requires your model to implement `send`method which accept `type, authentication, done` as it argurments.
+Due to that reason, `irina` requires your model to implement `send` method which accept `type, authentication, done` as it argurments.

-- `type` : Refer to the type of email notifcation to be sent.
+- `type` : Refer to the type of notifcation to be sent.
 There are just three types which are `Account confirmation`, `Account recovery` and `Password recover` which are sent when new account is registered, an account is locked and need to be unlocked and when account is requesting to recover the password repsectively.

 - `authenticable` : Refer to the current user model instance.

 - `done` : Is the callback that you must call after finish sending the notification.
 By default this callback will update notification send details based on the usage.

-### How to implement a sendEmail
+### How to implement a send
-Simple add `send` into your model `instance methods`.
+Simple add `send` into your model as `instance methods`.

 ```js
 var UserSchema = new Schema({